 Treat your home AND yourself.

-Where to go from here: if you suspect mold or if you know you've been exposed to mold in your home
+If you suspect mold or if you know you've been exposed to mold in your home...

-Take the Mycotoxin test from Great Plains.
+...
+Take the Mycotoxin test from Great Plains Labs.
 This can be super helpful info to take to your healthcare professional.

-Add leak warning things under ever faucet and in the laundry room to prevent future issues.
+...
+Add leak detectors like these under every faucet and in the laundry room to prevent future issues.

 MOLD CLEAN UP TIPS

 Any porous materials need to be treated or removed.
 Don't cut corners.
 Vinegar water is a good non toxic cleaner for some surfaces.
-Mold enzyme spray, etc. but honestly, the more you can get off, the safer you'll be and the easier it will be to recover.
+Mold enzyme sprays can help but honestly, the more you can let go of, the safer you'll be and the easier it will be to recover your health.

 For future support, Spider plants will help to capture mycotoxins (VOCs) released by mold.
 But you'll need a lot of them.
 And don't overwater!